 While the Samsung Galaxy S9 and iPhone X may get the lion’s share of attention in the U.S., Huawei is a Chinese smartphone manufacturer that’s creating some seriously impressive phones.
-Its newest flagships, the Huawei P20 and P20 Pro, are forces to be reckoned with, offering beautiful designs and unique dual- and triple-camera setups.
+The Huawei P20 and P20 Pro, are forces to be reckoned with, offering beautiful designs and unique dual- and triple-camera setups.

 If you managed to get your hands on the Huawei P20 or P20 Pro (they are not sold in the U.S.), check out our favorite tips and tricks that will help you make the most out of your new phone.

 When you set up your new Huawei P20 or P20 Pro, one of the first things you may notice is the pre-installed SwiftKey keyboard.
 If you’re not a fan, it’s easy to change it to another keyboard app.
 For example, if you would rather use Google’s Gboard, download the app from the Google Play Store.
 Once installed, head over to Settings > System > Language & Input > Default keyboard.
 You will get a prompt to choose from a list of installed keyboards — choose the one you want to use.
 This settings page has options to customize the keyboard even further if you choose.

 How to set up Face Unlock